 Experience in the GLBT aging world included his time as co-founder of Horace Bushnell Congregate Homes, aging coordinator at the National Gay & Lesbian Task Force and co-authorship in 2001 of “Outing Age: Public Policy Issues Affecting GLBT Elders.”
 He served on the national board the LGBT Aging Issues Network of the American Society on Aging, SAGE Metro-DC and the advisory committee of Senior Health Resources of DC.
 He was President of the DC chapter of Prime Timers from 2000 to 2016.
 Just prior to leaving the Academy, he was asked to be a contributor to the Annual Review of Gerontology and Geriatrics,s 2017, volume 37.
 Chapter 11 is titled: “The Impact of Public Policy on LGBT Aging”.

-Ken retired from the American Academy of HIV Medicine in June of 2016 but continues with them as a consultant, managing two Academy programs remotely from his retirement home.
-The Academy supports the HIV-Age.org website which is the “go to place” for all things concerning the clinical treatment and management of adults over 50 years of age with HIV disease.
-And he also manages the annual AAHIVM/Institute for Technology in Health Care HIV Practice Award.
+Ken retired from the American Academy of HIV Medicine in June of 2016 but continues with them as a consultant, managing the annual AAHIVM/Institute for Technology in Health Care HIV Practice Award.

-He is currently single, but has been partnered three times for a total of twenty years.
+He and his partner Jeff, have been together since 2016, and he has been partnered three times before for a total of twenty years.
 He lives in Ft.
 Lauderdale, Florida.

 (This biographical statement provided by Ken South.)